What Airport Security Could Look Like in 10 Years

 The airport of the future

 Shoe scanners, fewer false alarms, and easier security?
 You’re not dreaming.
 That may be the new reality at airports around the country in the very near future.
 Yes, getting through security will finally get faster and easier.
 Air travel will also be a whole lot safer.
 Currently, the TSA screens more than 2 million people a day, and airports nationwide have around 950 advanced-imaging technology machines.
 Soon, they’ll have even more cutting-edge tech at their disposal.
 Here are a few of the security changes that will likely come your way within the next decade.
-In the more immediate future, these are the 13 ways air travel will change in 2020.

 One very soon-to-be available technology is millimeter-wave imaging systems for shoes.
 With this innovation, travelers would no longer have to take off their shoes, and checkpoint lines would move faster.
 “Whereas most shoe scanners are only metal detectors and cannot find chemical powders or other contraband, the millimeter-wave shoe scanners—called the SS1—can detect weaponry, explosive substances, compounds, or electronics concealed in shoes and other footwear,” says Dana Wheeler, CEO of the Massachusetts-based Plymouth Rock Technologies.
 If an alarm is triggered, the passenger is simply redirected to the conveyor belt, where they will be asked to take off their shoes for more intensive screening.
 Shoe scanners can also be used at other key points during the travel process, including at the ticket counter, when passengers are checking baggage, and at the gates.
 In case you were wondering, this is what a TSA agent first notices about you.